Who Is Jeff Goldblum?

 'Law & Order: Criminal Intent'

-Goldblum has also returned to TV.
-He was nominated for a 2005 Emmy for his guest-starring role on NBC's Will & Grace and in 2009 he joined the cast of Law & Order: Criminal Intent as Detective Zack Nichols.
+Back on the small screen, Goldblum was nominated for a 2005 Emmy for his guest-starring role on NBC's Will & Grace and in 2009, he joined the cast of Law & Order: Criminal Intent as Detective Zack Nichols.
 He is noted for his stage work as well, having performed in works like The Pillowman, Seminar and a London revival of Neil Simon's The Prisoner of Second Avenue.

-In 2017 Goldblum moved to the Marvel Comics Cinematic Universe, starring in Thor: Ragnorak as The Grandmaster.
-The following year he would reprise his '90s role as Dr. Ian Malcolm from Jurassic Park for the latest franchise installment, Jurassic World: Fallen Kingdom (2018).
+In 2017, Goldblum moved to the Marvel Comics Cinematic Universe, starring in Thor: Ragnorak as The Grandmaster.
+The following year, he reprised his role as Dr. Ian Malcolm from Jurassic Park for the latest franchise installment, Jurassic World: Fallen Kingdom, and rejoined The Life Aquatic director Wes Anderson to voice a character for Isle of Dogs.

 Goldblum teaches acting at Playhouse West in Los Angeles — which he co-established in the early 1980s — and is a noted jazz pianist, having performed as a solo artist and with the Mildred Snitzer Orchestra.